New constraints on modelling the random magnetic field of the MW: Modelling the Galactic magnetic field

-The two above introduced assumptions for replacing $B_{\mathrm{reg}}^2$ in the original formulation of the JF12 model only hold if the number of volume cells with small-scale fluctuations along the LOS $\ell$ is large to allow for the fluctuations to average out.
-For example, in the observational integral along the LOS for the RM ($\sim \int_{\ell} n_e (B_\|+b_\|) dl$) the term $b_\|$ for the small-scale magnetic field is not negligible and does not average out.
-Since we want to allow for larger fluctuations, the assumptions of the JF12 model do not hold and we improve their previous description of the total magnetic field by introducing individually computed realizations of the small-scale field
+The two prescriptions introduced above for replacing $B_{\mathrm{reg}}^2$ in the original formulation of the JF12 model only allow calculating ensemble averages for the random field.
+For example, in the integral along the LOS for the RM ($\sim \int_{\ell} n_e (B_\|+b_\|) dl$) the term $b_\|$ for the small-scale magnetic field is not negligible and does not average out in the simulated RM map nor in the map of the magnetic field, although it plays no role for the ensemble average value.
+In our approach we use this additional information of $b_\|$, which is implicit in the RMs, to characterize the small-scale magnetic field fluctuations.
+Since we want to allow for larger fluctuations, it is not sufficient only to compute the ensemble average and so we improve their previous description of the total magnetic field by introducing individually computed realizations of the small-scale field in order to be able to account for variations induced by the computed realizations

 This modification holds for all observables and no additional assumptions on the influence on different observables are necessary besides the usual LOS integrations.
 The parameters $f_i$ and $f_a$ are introduced to allow for a rescaling of the JF12 random field strengths.
 The contributions of the (an)isotropic field components are now vector quantities with a functional form as follows.
 The isotropic random field is realized by